chessgriffin/pkgsb/README.txt

 spkg supports sbopkg-style queuefile with the exception that it does not read build options passed in the queuefile after the pipe ('|') character.
 Save those build options in a *.options file in the $SPKGDIR directory instead.

+DISCLAIMER: spkg is still alpha code under development.
+It might destroy your machine, eat all your cookies, or leave your refrigerator door open.
+Use at your own risk!

 Here is the command line output: